Australian RV rules

 RV Rules – driving licence requirements

 A C class licence is required for vehicles under 4.5 tonne (including with seating for up to 12 adults).
-Such licence includes towing a caravan as long as the GCM is not exceeded.
+Such licence includes towing a travel trailer as long as the GCM is not exceeded.
 (This now includes the ACT).
 An LR licence is needed for vehicles exceeding 4.5 tonnes and less than 8 tonnes.
 An MR or HR licence is needed thereon.
 This requirement relates to the potential carrying capacity.
 If the GVM is 5.5 tonne but has an on-road weight of only 4.4 tonnes you still need an LR licence.

 Australian RV Rules – parking issues